 A stately mansion, beautiful rolling farmland, exquisite gardens, a repository of more than 200 years of American history and culture – all of these can be found at Oatlands Historic House and Gardens near Leesburg, Virginia.

-Established in the early 19th century by George Carter, Oatlands was a thriving wheat plantation and base for numerous business enterprises until the time of the Civil War.
-During most of the 20th century Oatlands served as the country estate of Mr. and Mrs. William Corcoran Eustis, affluent Washingtonians with strong ties to the American political arena.
+Oatlands was wstablished in the early 19th century by George Carter.
+Through the labor of an enslaved work force, the farm became a thriving wheat plantation and base for numerous business enterprises until the time of the Civil War.
+During most of the 20th century Oatlands served as the country estate of Mr. and Mrs. William Corcoran Eustis, affluent Washingtonians with strong ties to the national arts community and American political arena.

-Now a National Trust Historic Site and a National Historic Landmark, Oatlands is flourishing with four full seasons of activities.
+Now a National Trust Historic Site, National Historic Landmark, and Network To Freedom site, Oatlands is flourishing with four full seasons of activities.
 Come visit this beautiful part of Virginia with its important historic landscape, hear the stories Oatlands has to tell, discover the history of the place and its personalities, and enjoy the many programs and events at Oatlands.